databricks/terraform-provider-databricks/docs/resources/cluster.md

 }
 ```

 Installing Python EGG artifacts.
-Location can be anyling, that is DBFS or mounted object store (s3, adls, ...)
+Location can be anything, that is DBFS or mounted object store (s3, adls, ...)
 ```hcl
 library {
   egg = "dbfs://FileStore/foo.egg"
 }
 ```

 Installing Python Wheel artifacts.
-Location can be anyling, that is DBFS or mounted object store (s3, adls, ...)
+Location can be anything, that is DBFS or mounted object store (s3, adls, ...)
 ```hcl
 library {
   whl = "dbfs://FileStore/baz.whl"
 }
 ```

 Installing Python PyPI artifacts.
-You can optionally also specify the `repo` parameter for custom PyPI mirror, which should be accessible without any authentication for the network, that cluster runs in.
+You can optionally also specify the `repo` parameter for custom PyPI mirror, which should be accessible without any authentication for the network that cluster runs in.
 ```hcl
 library {
   pypi {